 A licence in relation to an expired IP registration terminates immediately upon expiration of the relevant registration.
-Restoration of the expired IP right will not revive a terminated IP licence.
+Restoration of the expired IP right will not revive a terminated IP licence, although parties can enter into a new contract.

 Licence recordal / registration